 FPSD Policy 3245- Students and Telecommunication Devices:

-While on school property or while attending school-sponsored or school-related activities, students shall not use personal telecommunication devices including, but not limited to, pagers, beepers, and cellular phones, in a manner that poses a threat to academic integrity, disrupts the learning environment, or violates the privacy rights of others.
+While on school property or while attending school-sponsored or school-related activities, students shall not use personal telecommunication devices including cellular phones and smart watches, in a manner that poses a threat to academic integrity, disrupts the learning environment, or violates the privacy rights of others.

 Students who violate this policy will be subject to disciplinary action, including suspension or expulsion; and losing the privilege of bringing the device onto school property.
 In addition, an administrator may confiscate or with reasonable cause search the device, which shall only be returned to the student’s parent/guardian.
 Content or images that violate criminal laws will be forwarded to law enforcement.

 Students are responsible for devices they bring to school.
 The district shall not be responsible for loss, theft, or destruction of devices brought onto school property.

 Students shall comply with any additional rules developed by the school concerning the appropriate use of telecommunication or other electronic devices.